gharials/dev-path/docs/vcs-git.md

 ### Branches

+While working on a project, developers often need to work on a new feature without affecting the existing code.
+In such situations, without a repository, developers would have to create a copy of the project directory, and start working there.
+Also, whenever they want to work on the existing code, they would have to switch back to the original directory.

-Each branch is a copy of the repository with its own commit history.
+Git simplifies this process with _branches._ A branch is a copy of the repository with its own commit history.
+You can [create new branches](#working-with-branches) and switch between them.
+Whenever you want to work on a different branch, Git brings the branch copy into your working directory.
+This is called _checking out_ a branch.

 Each branch has its own unique name.
 At any time, your working directory points to a branch.
 The default branch, the initial copy of the repository, is called `master`.
-You can [create new branches](#working-with-branches) and switch between them.

 ???+ warning
     **The new `main` and the old `master` branches in GitHub**